NikolasEnt/NikolasEnt.github.io/resume.md

 * Architected and deployed an operational AI system used across all English Premier League (EPL) stadiums, the Saudi Pro League (SPL), and other venues worldwide, achieving **industry-leading player tracking accuracy** and reducing data QA time and costs by **12x**.
 * Defined and implemented the company’s AI strategy, leading cross-functional teams in developing a real-time system that integrates multi-camera video and LIDAR data for insights through multi-modal data fusion (e.g., object detection, tracking, pose estimation, event detection).
-* Spearheaded the transition to real-time data processing, enabling scalability for deployments across various sports and geographies, scaling AI operations by **50x**.
+* Led the transition to real-time data processing, enabling scalability for deployments across various sports and geographies, scaling AI operations by **50x**.
 * Ensured adherence to best practices in AI experimentation, software development, and data handling to foster **technological excellence** and support scalable commercial applications.
 * Positioned the company for future growth by introducing innovations that expanded the AI product roadmap to new markets and sports.